ralph-bergmann/inject.dart/book/src/chapter_4_managing_application_state_through_di.md

 This architecture demonstrates one of the key benefits of dependency
 injection: the ability to create a system where components depend on abstractions rather than concrete implementations.
-When the `MyHomeViewModel` receives its `CounterRepository` through injection, it doesn't need to know the details of how the repository is implemented or how it's instantiated.
+When the `MyHomePageViewModel` receives its `CounterRepository` through injection, it doesn't need to know the details of how the repository is implemented or how it's instantiated.